 So avoid flashy sales talk and do your homework, suggests Elena Dixon, a managing associate with Jean Leonard Wealth Management.
 This could include interviews with the advisers to see if they have clients similar to you in age, income, circumstance, and goals—as well as if they have qualifications in a certain area that might be of importance to you, such as retirement or estate planning.

 Myth No. 6: You don’t need to pay attention to credentials.

 On the contrary, the letters that follow a financial planner’s name can be critical.
 In general, look for the Certified Financial Planner™ or CFP® designation, which is a sign that the planner has demonstrated knowledge across many different financial topics.

 LearnVest Planning Services is a registered investment adviser and subsidiary of LearnVest, Inc., that provides financial plans for its clients.
-Information shown is for illustrative purposes only and is not intended as investment, legal or tax planning advice.
-Please consult a financial adviser, attorney or tax specialist for advice specific to your financial situation.
+The information shown is for illustrative purposes only and is not intended as investment, legal, or tax planning advice.
+Please consult a financial adviser, attorney, or tax specialist for advice specific to your financial situation.
 Unless specifically identified as such, the people interviewed in this piece are neither clients, employees nor affiliates of LearnVest Planning Services, and the views expressed are their own.
-LearnVest Planning Services and any third parties listed, linked-to or otherwise appearing in this message are separate and unaffiliated and are not responsible for each other’s products, services or policies.
+LearnVest Planning Services and any third parties listed, linked to, or otherwise appearing in this message are separate and unaffiliated and are not responsible for each other’s products, services or policies.